History of Puerto Rico: Pre-WWII economy

-Land tenure did not become concentrated in fewer hands, but incomes increased as American agribusiness and capital investments arrived.
-The land tenure system in the firm control of local farmers (small, medium, and large).
+Land tenure did not become concentrated in fewer hands, but income increased as American agribusiness and capital investments arrived.
+The land tenure system was in the firm control of local farmers (small, medium, and large).
 After 1940 dairying became an industry second only to sugar, and had a higher dollar output than the better-known traditional crops – coffee and tobacco.

 In the 1920s, the economy of Puerto Rico boomed.
 A dramatic increase in the price of sugar, Puerto Rico's principal export, brought cash to the farmers.
 As a result, the island's infrastructure was steadily upgraded.
 New schools, roads and bridges were constructed.
 The increase in private wealth was reflected in the erection of many residences, while the development of commerce and agriculture stimulated the extension of banking and transport facilities.